 Kenneth was formerly the General Counsel & Head of Business Development at YEEZY Apparel, Kanye West’s sneaker and fashion house.

 Prior to YEEZY, Kenneth practiced law in NYC for over 15 years, advising companies, executives, and entrepreneurs in employment, intellectual property, and entertainment matters.
 Kenneth has over 20 years of experience helping creatives and creative businesses at every level, and has made it his life mission to educate and empower creatives who are often marginalized and exploited.

 Kenneth is also Counsel at Jayaram Law where he advises brands and creatives on cutting edge legal issues and he regularly consults for startup companies in the streetwear and sneaker space.

-Jared Goldstein is author and co-founder of SNEAKER LAW.
+Jared Goldstein is award-winning author, professor, and co-founder of SNEAKER LAW.
 Goldstein teaches and regularly lectures at universities, law schools, and various organizations about the sneaker business.
 He is also Legal Counsel at LiveIntent, an ad-tech and marketing company.

 Goldstein assists LiveIntent with all in-house legal matters, including advertising, technology, digital media, privacy and data protection, IP, compliance, and corporate issues.

 Prior to LiveIntent, Goldstein worked at Undertone and Complex Media, where he assisted their legal departments with a wide array of matters related to advertising, technology, IP, licensing, digital media, compliance, and other issues.